mumoshu/variant2/README.md

 }
 ```

 Okay that works.
-But you ended up too many files in a single directory? `import = "path/to/dir"` can be used to load all the `*.variant` files in the directory into the current `job`.
+But you ended up too many files in a single directory?

+A "parent" variant file containing `import` or `imports` can be used to load all the `*.variant` files in the directory into the current `job`.

 `path/to/yourcmd.variant`:
 ```hcl